rusticstuff/simdutf8/README.md

 `RUSTFLAGS=-C target-cpu=native` on a recent machine the AVX 2 implementation is used automatically.

-For non-std support (compiled with `--no-default-features`) the implementation is selected based on the supported target features, use `RUSTFLAGS=-C target-cpu=avx2` to use the AVX 2 implementation or `RUSTFLAGS=-C target-cpu=sse4.2` for the SSE 4.2 implementation.
+For non-std support (compiled with `--no-default-features`) the implementation is selected based on the supported target features.
+Use `RUSTFLAGS=-C target-cpu=avx2` to use the AVX 2 implementation or `RUSTFLAGS=-C target-cpu=sse4.2` for the SSE 4.2 implementation.

-If you want to be able to call the individual implementation directly use the `public_imp` feature flag.
+If you want to be able to call the individual implementation directly, use the `public_imp` feature flag.
 The validation implementations are then accessible via `simdutf8::(basic|compat)::imp::x86::(avx2|sse42)::validate_utf8()`.

 ## When not to use